Jack Glasscock: Major league career

+"Charley horse"

+Some sources credit Glasscock as the originator of the term Charley horse.

 Later life

 Glasscock returned to Wheeling and played on a minor league team run by Ed Barrow, winning the first pennant of his career; he remained in the minor leagues as a first baseman until 1901, winning an 1896 batting title with a .431 average.
 After his baseball career ended, he returned to carpentry.
 He died in Wheeling from a stroke at age 89 in 1947 and is buried in Wheeling's Greenwood Cemetery.